You know the thing about awkward silences? They’re awkward.

 I’m not sure if you can identify?

-Well, I found someone in the Bible whom I can relate to in this regard, and that person is none other than – Peter, who we were just discussing a few days ago.
+Well, I found someone in the Bible whom I can relate to in this regard – Peter, who we were just discussing a few days ago.

 Peter was one of the first disciples to be called.
 He left everything – his whole livelihood – when Jesus walked past his boat and said, “Follow Me, and I will make you fishers of men.”
 Nobody could dispute that he had a zeal for Jesus.